 A great experience came out in 2009 when I started to work as consultant for the United Nations Millennium Development Goals Fund in Morocco.
 My reponsability was to support the programmes teams to monitor the progress of two joint programmes: “Cultural Heritage and the Creative Industries as a Vehicle for Development” and “Fight against gender-based violence through the empowerment of women and girls“.

 In 2010, I moved to Portugal and worked on intercultural dialogue and women´s empowerment at the North-South Centre of the Council of Europe and the United Nations Alliance of Civilisations (UNAOC).
 In this framework, I organised international events in Belgrade, Istanbul, La Valletta, Lisbon, Rabat, Tetouan and Tunis (forums, conferences, workshops, summer schools) and developed relevant networks (Euro-Med Women Network).

-In 2015, I started some consultancy services and voluntary actions for Dialogue Cafe Association.
-In this framework, among many other projects, I coordinated debates on creative hubs and social entrepreneurship and women´s empowerment & creative industries.
+In 2015, I´ve started to work with the Global Platform for Syrian Students and Dialogue Cafe Association.
+With Dialogue Café, I´ve coordinated debates on creative hubs and social entrepreneurship, women´s empowerment & creative industries among many other issues.
 Nowadays, I´m organising a global exchange of crafts makers.

-Among these projects and wishes, I have launched in 2016 a Craftivism Lab as a platform to promote and share information about craftivists initiatives promoting social change, collective empowerment, personal development and networking.
+Among these projects and wishes, I have launched in 2016 a Craftivism Lab at the European Cultural Foundation as a platform to promote and share information about craftivists initiatives promoting social change, collective empowerment, personal development and networking.

 In parallel, I´m developing this multidisciplinary project called Mus-Art, which includes a digital gallery aimed at promoting women´s artisans, a platform where sharing opportunities and initiatives to enhance artisan know-how and heritage, but also a research on artisanship as a vector for women´s empowerment.